Book a Consultation

 Common treatments for RVO include:

-• Intravitreal injection of anti-vascular endothelial growth factor (VEGF) medications
+• Intra vitreal injection of anti-vascular endothelial growth factor (anti-VEGF) medications

-These medications target VEGF.
+These medications target VEGFreceptors.
 This is a vital growth factor that leads to macular oedema.
-Injection of Eylea and Lucentis are some examples.
+Injections of Eylea and Lucentis and Avastin are some examples.

-These medications treat the factors that cause oedema.
-A popular treatment is injection of Azurdex (dexamethasone steroid implants)
+These medications treat the factors that can cause oedema.
+A popular treatment is injection of Azurdex (dexamethasone steroid implants).

 • Focal laser therapy